Joncwmusic/Data-Blog-Site/01_How_to_import_data.md

 So you've survived another round of layoffs at the big tech company you've been cruising at the bare minimum for a while now.
 Instead of improving your skils or working on your fundamentals, you decided to watch videos about improving your skills trying to muster the motivation to change.
 You're doing great.
 Except, you're KPIs put you in the 89th percentile of staff and the bottom 10% were just given opportunities that aren't within the company.

 Ouch.

 Now you have to get yourself back to at least the middle of the pack so upper management doesn't catch on to how much you've been slacking.
 Your first task is to just get some preliminary data.
 Your boss doesn't know anything about the data on your internal servers, cloud storage, or even the data in the csvs he has saved locally.
 He thinks API means Asian/Pacific Islander because he spent 5 years in HR before becoming a tech hiring manager and eventually, your direct report.
+He now makes triple what you make, but you're still the one on the chopping block for having the least number of queries per hour on the server.
+Because that's a valid way to measure performance *that was sarcasm*

 ## Learning Goals

-The goal is simply to lay out the basic options you have to gather data so you can analyse and predict to your hearts content so you're boss can give you high marks on your performance review.
+The goal is simply to lay out the basic options you have to gather data so you can analyse and predict to your hearts content.
+That way your boss can give you high marks on your performance review that still mean absolutely nothing.

 You'll learn how to:

 - Import data from public datasets online